timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     peering.
 After the peering has been created the peering should be in state connected.

-    In case you get this error, it's possible the role assignment hasn't taken effect yet.
+    In case you get the following error, it's possible the role assignment hasn't taken effect yet.
 If that is the case, try logging in again and creating the peering again after waiting a bit by repeating the commands in this step.
 If the error message persists, check the role assignment was correct.